 - Reasonably priced and affordable for any sized dealership.
 Add-ons cost additional premium.

-Provision is a pricing, appraisal, and inventory management tool by vAuto.
+Provision is a pricing, appraisal, and inventory management app by vAuto.
 Provision taps into real-time data from Autotrader and Cars.com to calculate the true market price of any vehicle for retail, wholesale and subprime markets.
 You can appraise a vehicle by simply entering the VIN into the search box.
 You can refine your selection by adding your profit margin and choosing your rank among the competition.

 Provision comes with its rBook tool, which uses market data to calculate what any vehicle is worth in your local market.
 Users can input details and adjust the parameters.